nikkomiu/blog/content/guides/golang-graphql-ent/09-misc-testing.md

 ```

 Take note that we removed the `init()` calls where we add the `apiCmd` to the `rootCmd`.
 Because we're now building our
-commands in the new `newRootCmd()` func, we need to add our subcommands in there too:
+commands in the new `newRootCmd()` func, we need to add our sub-commands in there too:

 ```go {file="cmd/cmd.go",add_lines="9-13"}
 func newRootCmd() *cobra.Command {